memfault/interrupt/_drafts/memfault-matter.md

 {% include toc.html %}

-## matter & Thread
+## Matter & Thread

-[matter](https://csa-iot.org/all-solutions/matter/) is an interoperability standard for IoT devices from the [connectivity standards alliance (csa)](https://csa-iot.org) previously known as the zigbeeAlliance.
-The matter standard is implemented in the open-source reference implementation in the [GitHub project-chip repository](https://github.com/project-chip/connectedhomeip/). matter currently uses UDP on top of IP(v6) and can run on top of different lower layers: Ethernet, WiFi, Thread/802.15.4.
+[Matter](https://csa-iot.org/all-solutions/matter/) is an interoperability standard for IoT devices from the [connectivity standards alliance (csa)](https://csa-iot.org) previously known as the Zigbee Alliance.
+The Matter standard is implemented in the open-source reference implementation in the [GitHub project-chip repository](https://github.com/project-chip/connectedhomeip/).
+Matter currently uses UDP on top of IP(v6) and can run on top of different lower layers: Ethernet, WiFi, Thread/802.15.4.
 [Thread](https://www.threadgroup.org/) is a low-power IPv6 connectivity standard.
 Its reference implementation is available in the [openThread Github repository](https://github.com/openthread/openthread).
-The matter SDK as well as the openThread SDK are also available bundled in the [Nordic Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/).
+The Matter SDK as well as the openThread SDK are also available bundled in the [Nordic Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/).

 <!--

-TODO: more on matter and Thread.....
+TODO: more on Matter and Thread.....

 -->

 The Tridonic products are based on Thread/802.15.4.
 Thus I'll focus on UDP, IPv6, and Thread in the article.

-## Methods to connect a matter/Thread device to Memfault
+## Methods to connect a Matter/Thread device to Memfault

 There is a lot of flexibility that comes with IP.
 This gives us multiple options to send data to Memfault.